alexyano159/Verilog---Cpu/README.md

 - `CPU_Top.sdc` – Synthesis constraints for FPGA/ASIC implementation; defines the clock for the top-level CPU module

 ## Documentation Files

 - `instruction_set.md` – Full list of supported instructions and opcodes
 - `RTL_Views/` – Folder containing RTL schematic views of CPU modules
-- `Waveform+transcripts/` – Folder containing simulation waveforms and ModelSim
+- `Waveform+transcripts/` – Folder containing simulation waveforms and ModelSim transcripts

 ## About the Project

 This project was developed and documented by **alexyano159**.
 During development, I used **GitHub Copilot** as an AI assistant for code structure, debugging, and documentation, which helped accelerate my learning and improve code quality.

+---

 **Questions or suggestions?**
 Open an issue or contact me at [alexyano159@gmail.com]!